“I’ll prove it to you!” exclaims Jack Kosakowski.

 2 – Create an effective closed feedback loop

-The first recommendation is to create an open feedback loop.
+The first sales and marketing alignment recommendation is to create an open feedback loop.
 This creates qualitative, externally sourced feedback that leads to improvement.

 However, external feedback is only part of the story.

-You also need accurate and reliable internal feedback.
-You gather this through a robust closed loop feedback process.
+The second best practice is to gather accurate and reliable internal feedback.
+You do this through a robust closed loop feedback process.

 This needs to happen in two ways.